shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 [...]
 ```

-The B2B-Suite views the context owner as some kind of admin that, from the perspective of the authentication component, it owns all individual users and their data *(Of course the ACL component may overwrite this)*.
+The B2B Suite views the context owner as some kind of admin that, from the perspective of the authentication component, it owns all individual users and their data *(Of course the ACL component may overwrite this)*.

 Therefore, commonly used queries are: